rushout09/AutoTrader/ReadMe.md

 - Need to pay API charges.
 This can be shared among small group of known people.
 - Need to maintain it once in a while.
 Once set, very less frequent changes would be required.
 - Increased accounting: Can be automated.
-- Small manual intervention is still required daily/monthly: For CDSL authorization and request token.
+- Manual intervention is still required daily/monthly: For CDSL authorization and request token.
 Transfer money on Account Settlement.

 ### The Algorithm and margin/units: